bobye/100_NewMetho_CSPaper/README.md

 # 100_NewMetho_CSPaper
-100 new methodological papers in computer science
+100 new methodological papers in computer science (which has not yet, maybe, appeared in standard textbooks).

 ## Mathematics and Statistics